Fab 5: Fit & Flare – and How to Wear Them

 Without further ado, here are our fab five fit-and-flare dresses and some quick tips on how to style them for sartorial success:

 A sexy wear (almost) everywhere dress with a beaded peek-a-boo bodice and gauzy, twirl-ready skirt.
 The deep V open back design is an excellent opportunity to show off those Pilates-defined shoulder blades.

 The Layers: Toughen up the look with a heavy leather jacket.
-An eighties-style cut that is just a touch oversized gives will give it a borrowed-from-the-boys vibe that contrasts cooly with the girly-girl style of this dress.
+An eighties-style cut that is just a touch over-sized will give it a borrowed-from-the-boys vibe.
+That contrasts cooly with the girly-girl style of this dress.

-The Hair: An effortlessly chic fishtail braid that is pretty without being perfect will play into the girl-meets-boy thing the leather jacket started.
+The Hair: An effortlessly chic fishtail braid that is pretty without being perfect.
+It will play into the girl-meets-boy thing the leather jacket started.

 The Makeup: Liquid eyeliner and a hot pink lip will punch up the color factor